Farmington City Council holds three public hearings

 The current 1-cent sales tax is the main revenue source for the general fund, and it currently takes more than 100% of those funds fund the police and fire department.

-Addressing the subject of the proposed use tax, aka Wayfair Tax, Beavers noted that an ever-increasing percentage of the nation's economy is moving to the internet.
+Addressing the subject of the proposed use tax, also known as the Wayfair Tax, Beavers said an ever-increasing percentage of the nation's economy is moving to the internet.

 “We have to restructure how we pay for things," he said.
 "As more and more sales move online, we have to put this [use tax] in place.
 It will begin the process of changing the way we collect revenue for the city.”